Anna Turpin, NCAJ Leadership Class of 2023

 Works as: Litigation attorney at Whitley Law Firm

-Legal Association Involvement: NCAJ Women’s Caucus and Young Lawyers Division; Wake County Bar Association, Young Lawyers Division
+Legal Association Involvement: NCAJ Women’s Caucus and New Lawyers Division; Wake County Bar Association, Young Lawyers Division

 Why NCAJ NEXT?